Retrieval-augmented code completion for local projects using large language models: Experimental settings

 \subsection{The RepoEval dataset}

 For the evaluation of retrieval-augmented line completion on real projects, we use the RepoEval dataset~\citep{repocoder-zhang-etal-2023-repocoder}, which contains eight open-source projects from various domains and is divided into three evaluation sets: \repoevalline, \repoevalapi, and \repoevalfunc.
-The \repoevalline\ set contains randomly selected individual lines, while the \repoevalapi\ set contains lines with API calls to objects defined within the project.
+The \repoevalline\ set contains randomly selected individual lines, while the \repoevalapi\ set contains lines with application programming interface (API) calls to objects defined within the project.
 These calls can be longer than a single line (10\% of examples contain at least 5 lines).
 The \repoevalfunc\ set is intended for completing function bodies, but we do not use it as it requires completing up to 30 lines and evaluation is performed by executing the projects' unit tests.

 In both cases, \repoevalline\ and \repoevalapi, the goal is to predict the entire next line or function call.
 We want to use our models in a code editor even when the cursor is in the middle of a line, while the user is typing.
 Therefore, we also evaluate the models' performance on \repoevallinerand\ and \repoevalapirand, where we use the model to complete code from a random position within the line to the end of the original example.
+More details on \repoevallinerand\ and \repoevalapirand\ can be found in \ref{sec:repoeval-dataset-details} and an example in Figure~\ref{fig:repoeval-jaccard-example}.

 When evaluating LLMs, there is often the issue of the evaluation set being present in the training set, as training sets are frequently obtained by scraping massive amounts of data from the web.
 Therefore, we check the overlap between RepoEval and our StarCoder training dataset and find that three of the eight projects in RepoEval are also present in the training set (the project with the most overlap is \textit{alibaba/FederatedScope}, with 48\% of its files contained in StarCoder).
 In the resulting \lineclean, \linerandclean, \apiclean, and \apirandclean\ datasets, we remove these three projects that overlap with the training set.